TomasHubelbauer/svg-screencast/readme.md

 });
 ```

-#### Spike various techniques to optimize the regionization in `optimize.js`
+#### Spike an optimized alternative to `patch.js` to use in the constructor

-- Merge regions in case the new single, large patch works out to a smaller size
-  than the two individual patches, do this recursively while this holds true.
-  Consider making use of the fact that consecutive regions are more likely to be
-  mergable than ones further apart (e.g. when typing new characters on the line)
-  but not always (e.g. changing starts of the two lines at once or scrolls).
-  Pick candidates for merging by calculating the bounding box of the two
-  individual patches and seeing if the area of the bounds box is just slightly
-  larger than the area of the invidual patches (less unchanged pixesl in the
-  patch).
-But this is just a pre-filter because the real test is if the Base64
+Techniques to explore:

+- Keep merging overlapping, touching or even nearby patches as long as the
-  of the single combined patch is smaller than the two individual patches.
+  length of the resulting SVG string is smaller than the length of the SVG
-- Avoid optimizing frames with a small number of regions (1, 2) as it is not
-  likely to be worth it.
+  string needed to represent the two individual patches.
-- Detect scrolls and moves of regions and use CSS animations for sliding a crop
+- Detect motion of rectangular areas and signal a patch move and crop as opposed
-  across the patch which then becomes a texture or moving the patch in case of
-  a translation motion.
-Scaling and rotation are likely not worth it.
-In case of
-  scrolling, retrospection is needed so that the consecutive patches detected to
-  constitute a scroll can be merged to a single image which is cropped and the
-  crop is CSS animated instead of embedding the various windows of the whole
-  patch individually.
-This could also be reused for detecting typing on a line
+  to patch replace.
+This will optimize scrolling of otherwise unchanged content.
+  Use CSS animations to move and crop the patch instead of revealing it.
+- Further the scrolling detection technique in case of scrolling changed content
+  by detecting scroll candidate areas and then detecting change patches within
+  them (as they move) and finding the optimal combination of scroll and patch
+  signals which results in the shortest SVG string.
+- Retrospect and calculate patches which are revealed progressively instead of
-  where the whole line could be a single patch and letters revealed by enlarging
+  all at once.
+E.g.: typing on a line would be a single patch whose slots would
-  the crop window.
+  be revealed letter by letter (using CSS animation to control the crop points)
+  instead of a set of individual patches for each letter.

 #### See if playback looping would be possible to do in the CSS animation